Root Canal Therapy - Murphy, TX

 How can I overcome my dental fear?

 A recent study found as much as 60% of people have some degree of dental-related anxiety or fear.
 If you are among those who have dental phobias or you are fearful of your upcoming procedure, we can help you relax.
-We are specially trained to safely offer sedation dentistry in our office.
+We are specially trained to safely offer sedation dentistry in our dental office.
 Depending on your level of anxiety and your specific needs, you may benefit from nitrous oxide, oral conscious sedation, or IV sedation.
 We will choose the appropriate sedative to help you relax and ensure a pain-free root canal.

 Should I have the tooth pulled out instead?